kislyuk/argcomplete/README.rst

 * You're using argparse to manage your command line options

 Argcomplete is particularly useful if your program has lots of options or subparsers, and if you can suggest completions for your argument/option values (for example, if the user is browsing resources over the network).
+Its functionality is analogous to that provided by various bash-completion modules.

 Installation
 ------------